 Overpayment of royalty

 1. Where a royalty return shows any overpayment of royalties, a Contractor may apply to the Secretary-General to request a refund of any such overpayment.
-Contractors must properly demonstrate that an overpayment was made, and support their claim with all necessary documentation and justifications.
+Contractors [must] [shall] properly demonstrate that an overpayment was made, and support their claim with all necessary documentation and justifications.

-2. Where no such request is received by the Secretary-General within 90 Days of the due date of submission of the relevant royalty return, the Authority shall carry forward any overpayment and credit it against a future royalty amount payable under this Part, or, if the Exploitation Contract has expired, refund the amount within 90 Days.
+2. Where no such request is received by the Secretary-General within 90 Days of the due date of submission of the relevant royalty return [or within 90 Days of the actual submission if filed late], the Authority shall carry forward any overpayment and credit it against a future royalty amount payable under this Part, or, if the Exploitation Contract has expired, refund the amount within 90 Days.

-3. Any request to reduce a royalty-related amount paid by a Contractor must be made within 1 year of an applicable financial report after the Day the relevant royalty return was lodged with the Authority.
+3. Any request to reduce a royalty-related amount paid by a Contractor [must] [shall] be made within 1 year of an applicable financial report after the Day the relevant royalty return was lodged with the Authority.

-4. Where any final royalty return shows an amount to be refunded, the Secretary-General shall refund such amount within 90 Days provided he or she determines that such refund is properly due.
-The Secretary-General may request, and the Contractor shall provide, such additional information or confirmation, as he or she considers necessary to determine that such a refund is correct and due to a Contractor.
+4. [Where any final royalty return shows an amount to be refunded, the Secretary-General shall refund such amount within 90 Days [provided he or she determines that such refund is properly due] [of the due date of the submission or of the actual date of submission].]/[Within 90 Days of the due date of the submission or within 90 Days of the date of submission] The Secretary-General may request, and the Contractor shall provide, such additional information or confirmation, as he or she considers necessary to determine that such a refund is correct and due to a Contractor.